You're a writer. But do you write short stories? And is there any reason why you should write short stories?

 For fifteen minutes, write the beginning of a short story.
 It can be about anyone, set anywhere, so long as you commit to those fifteen minutes of writing.
 You have no obligation to keep your work afterwards, but this is a good way to practice writing for writing’s sake, as well as the various elements of storytelling.

-When you’re finished, share your work in the comments, if you’d like.
+When you’re finished, share your creative writing in the Pro Practice Workshop.
 Don’t forget to give your fellow writers some love, too.
-Have fun!

 The Magic Violinist is a young author who writes mostly fantasy stories.
 She loves to play with her dog and spend time with her family.
 Oh, and she's homeschooled.
 You can visit her blog at themagicviolinist.blogspot.com.
 You can also follow The Magic Violinist on Twitter (@Magic_Violinist).